AUTISM AND ADHD ASSESSMENTS AT CONNECTIONS WA

 Cognitive and Educational Assessment

 A cognitive and educational assessment is suitable for diagnosing a Specific Learning Disorder (e.g. Dyslexia).
-These assessments include an initial consultation meeting with parents, a full cognitive assessment, a comprehensive academic and phonological processing assessment of the young person, and a written report and feedback meeting with parents and the school.
+These assessments include an initial consultation meeting with parents, a full cognitive assessment, a comprehensive academic and phonological processing assessment of the young person, and a written report.

 Cost: $3,500